dolphonie/system-setup/README.md

 - --package: allows for installation of single package from list, after which program will terminate.
 Needs to be followed by name of package in json file
 - --workdir: by default the program creates a directory in ~/temp and creates all intermediate files in that directory.
 This argument lets you provide a filepath for these temp files to be created in instead
 - --ignore-progress: ordinarily, the same package can't be installed twice.
 This argument ignores the progress files and installs all packages from the beginning
+- --file: by default the program gets commands from a file called packages.json5.
+This flag lets you specify which JSON file you'd like the program to pull from

 ## JSON file format
 The json file containing all lines to be executed must be grouped in the following way: (Note, the program supports json5 file formatting, allowing for commments and trailing commas)